kondorskiy/struct_tools/readme.txt

-First file "scale_conv_all_nm-ev.cpp" is added.
+The program 'shift.cpp' to shift data is added.
-Add factor as argument.